dsdanielpark/ExceptNotifier/README.md

 <br>

 # Tutorial
-I will update tutorial ASAP. `README.md` is sufficient, but read the application's official documentation if necessary.
+I will update the tutorial ASAP. `README.md` is sufficient, but read the application's official documentation if necessary.
 However, we are preparing a more detailed and friendly tutorial.

 1. Main-tutorials: [Notebook](https://github.com/DSDanielPark/ExceptNotifier/blob/main/tutorial/ExceptNotifier.ipynb)
 2. Sub-tutorial-folder: Tutorials for each function can be found in this [folder](https://github.com/DSDanielPark/ExceptNotifier/tree/main/tutorial).
 The tutorial is synchronized with the Python file name provided by ExceptNotifier.